The bullpen revolution has not been televised

 These teams are lumped together mostly to demonstrate that, in the vast majority of cases, managers make their decisions based on roles more than on personnel.
 Remember when Buck Showalter didn't use Zach Britton with the score tied on the road in last year's wild-card game?
 He used, among other pitchers, Brad Brach instead?
 Of course you do.
 I've already linked to it three times in this article.
 Well, Showalter still wouldn't use his closer with the score tied on the road this year, against the Reds on April 20.
 His closer this year, though, is Brad Brach, the guy Showalter did use in the same situation last year.
 Brach had been the closer for exactly five days, after Britton went on the disabled list.
 He had one save on the season, four in his entire career.
 But on that day he was the closer, and the closer closes, so Showalter kept him out until the Orioles had a lead to protect.

-See also the Royals, where Kelvin Herrera, after years as a set-up man, is now the Royals' closer.
+See also the Royals, where Kelvin Herrera, after years as a setup man, is now the Royals' closer.
 He got the job by pitching so effectively in the seventh and eighth innings, but now that he's the closer he pitches the ninth, and only the ninth.
 Jeanmar Gomez, meanwhile, was the Phillies' closer until he wasn't.
 In the former role, he was kept out of games with the score tied.
 In the latter role -- which he got because he wasn't pitching well -- he pitches in the ninth inning of tie games on the road.
 It seems weird.
 It is weird.
 But we're pointing it out not to indict their managers but to demonstrate how central to bullpen strategy the role is.
 Not the pitcher.
 Not how good the pitcher is and what he throws and what his experience is, but the role he's in that day.
 We ignore managers' insistence on this philosophy at our own peril.

 7-14.
 Giants, Mets, Diamondbacks, Yankees, Rangers, Twins, Brewers, Marlins